ggarra13/mrv2/README.md

 * A/B comparison
 * Native OpenTimelineIO with dissolves
 * Creation of OpenTimelineIO playlists
-* OpenEXR multiview and multipart support
+* OpenEXR multichannel and multipart support
 * Environment mapping (Spherical and Cubic)

 # Building